 The Rolf Institute does not discriminate against race, color, creed, national origin, religion, sex, gender, age, disability or veteran status in admissions or in its education program or activities.

-The Rolf Institute of Structural Integration carefully screens applicants and monitors their progress as they go through our programs.
-While The Rolf Institute of Structural Integration is the sole certifying body for Rolfing Practitioners, and requires that Rolfers™ adhere to Standards of Practice and Code of Ethics, The Rolf Institute of Structural Integration is not a regulatory agency and therefore is not responsible for any actions or activities on the part of the Rolfer once he or she has graduated from the Rolfing Certification Program.
+The Dr. Ida Rolf Institute carefully screens applicants and monitors their progress as they go through our programs.
+While the Dr. Ida Rolf Institute is the sole certifying body for Rolfing Practitioners, and requires that Rolfers™ adhere to Standards of Practice and Code of Ethics, the Dr. Ida Rolf Institute is not a regulatory agency and therefore is not responsible for any actions or activities on the part of the Rolfer once he or she has graduated from the Rolfing Certification Program.

 In addition to required instructional clock hours in the classroom, both programs include scheduled breaks between each phase when students are expected to study, practice, and integrate specific skills.
 Basic students, not in the Regional program, are expected to log a total of 50 hours of Skillful Touch between Phases I and II.
 Additionally, both programs require students to write an essay and to submit the completed work to their Phase II teacher.
 Between Phase II and III, students in both the Basic and Regional programs are expected to write a paper and to develop a draft of their business plan and to submit the completed work to their Phase III teacher.
 Failure to complete these requirements with a passing grade (70%) will affect the final grade for the phase in which the requirements are due, and may affect the student’s overall Satisfactory Academic Progress in the program.